Saudi Research and Media Group: History

 Next, the company was established in London in 1978 with the launch of Asharq Al Awsat.
-Ten years later, on 5 July 1988, it was registered as a limited liability company in Riyadh and then, converted into a joint stock company in 2000.
+Ten years later, on 5 July 1988, it was registered as a limited liability company in Riyadh and then converted into a joint stock company in 2000.

-The company was listed in the Saudi stock market, Tadawul, on 8 April 2006 and therefore, went public.
+The company was listed in the Saudi stock market, Tadawul, on 8 April 2006 and therefore went public.
 In August 2008, an independent board of trustees of the company was formed, making it the first Arab media company with such a body.

+Jomana R. Al-Rashid was appointed CEO of SRMG in October 2020, becoming the first woman to hold the position.

+Following Saudi Crown Prince Mohammed bin Salman's visit to Egypt in June 2022, SRMG agreed to fund the launch of the three Egyptian news channels in Cooperation with the General Intelligence Service (GIS) owned United Media Services (UMS).

+In May 2021, the company was renamed from "The Saudi Research and Marketing Group" to "Saudi Research and Media Group".

+In 2023, SRMG recorded its highest quarterly profit since its listing on the Saudi Stock Exchange in 2006 at SAR 249 million.

 Major shareholders

-The company has been often related with the Saudi King Salman bin Abdulaziz.
+The company has often been related to the Saudi King Salman bin Abdulaziz.
 However, he is neither the chairman nor the shareholder of the company.

 Major shareholders of the SRMG are as follows: